UniversalDependencies/UD_Pashto-Sikaram/README.md

 # Introduction

-Initially, the corpus contains manual annotations of the 20 [Cairo CICLing](https://github.com/UniversalDependencies/cairo) sentences with interesting syntactic constructions.
+The corpus contains manual annotations of the 20 [Cairo CICLing](https://github.com/UniversalDependencies/cairo) sentences with interesting syntactic constructions.
 In the future, the corpus will be populated with native Pashto sentences, mainly from academic publications and news articles.